Ovid/git-workflow/README.md

 # Changes

-2021-10-28 - `git-refresh` no longer automaticallys stashes uncommitted changes.
+2021-10-28 - `git-refresh` no longer automaticallys stashes uncommitted
+              changes.
 It was a great feature, but it turns out it's an anti-feature for those new to `git`.
-If there was a rebase conflict, they'd lose their changes.
+If there was a rebase conflict, they'd lose their changes because they would forget to run `git stash pop` after.
+           -  We now automatically detect the main branch you should be branching off of, refreshing from, and pushing back to.
+              Only `bin/git-hub` requires a config file now.

-2021-10-24 - `git done` used to be called `git merge-with-master`, but with so many projects having a different "source" branch name, `merge-with-master` does not make sense any more. `git done` behaves exactl the same as `merge-with-master`.
+2021-10-24 - `git done` used to be called `git merge-with-master`, but with so
+             many projects having a different "source" branch name, `merge-with-master` does not make sense any more. `git done` behaves exactly the same as `merge-with-master`, but uses the correct target branch.